STaisiya/staisiya.github.io/_pages/research.md

 We propose a model in which arbitrageurs act strategically in markets with entry costs.
 In a repeated game, arbitrageurs choose to specialize in some markets, which leads to the highest combined profits.
 We present evidence consistent with our theory from the options market, in which suboptimally unexercised options create arbitrage opportunities for intermediaries.
 Using transaction-level data, we identify the corresponding arbitrage trades.
 Consistent with the model, only 57% of these opportunities attract entry by arbitrageurs.
 Of those that do, 49% attract only one arbitrageur.
 Finally, our paper details how market participants circumvent a regulation devised to curtail this arbitrage strategy.

-<sub>*Presentations at: AFA 2024, 2024 BI-SHoF conference, 2023 Colorado Finance Summit, EFA 2024, HEC Paris, HKU, HKUST, Indiana University, London Business School, NBER Asset Pricing Fall Meeting 2023, New York Fed, NTU, NUS, NYU, SMU, Stockholm Business School, Temple University, UC Irvine, UCLA, the University of Central Florida, UT Austin, and the 2023 Women in Microstructure meeting.* </sub>
+<sub>*Presentations at: AFA 2024, 2024 BI-SHoF conference, Colorado Finance Summit 2023, EFA 2024, HEC Paris, HKU, HKUST, Indiana University, London Business School, NBER Asset Pricing Fall Meeting 2023, New York Fed, NTU, NUS, NYU, SMU, Stockholm Business School, Temple University, UC Irvine, UCLA, the University of Central Florida, UT Austin, and the 2023 Women in Microstructure meeting.* </sub>

 <sub>*Media coverage:* <a href="https://www.risk.net/investing/7959192/the-signs-of-tacit-collusion-in-the-dividend-play-trade" style="color: black; text-decoration: underline;">Risk.net</a>. </sub>

-<sub>*Received: Colorado Finance Summit Best Paper Award (2023).* </sub>
+<sub>*Received: Fama-DFA Prize for the best paper in the \textit{Journal of Financial Economics} (First Place in Capital Markets and Asset Pricing), Colorado Finance Summit Best Paper Award (2023).* </sub>

 <br>